oracle/weblogic-kubernetes-operator/docs-source/content/faq/resource-settings.md

 For most use cases, Oracle recommends configuring Java heap sizes for WebLogic pods instead of relying on defaults.
 {{% /notice %}}

-#### Overview
+#### Importance of setting heap size and memory resources

 It's extremely important to set correct heap sizes, memory requests, and memory limits for WebLogic JVMs and Pods.

 A WebLogic JVM heap must be sufficiently sized to run its applications and services, but should not be sized too large so as not to waste memory resources.

-A pod memory limit must be sufficiently sized to accommodate the configured heap (and off-heap) requirements, but  not too big to waste memory resources.
+A pod memory limit must be sufficiently sized to accommodate the configured heap and native memory requirements, but  not too big to waste memory resources.
 If a JVM's memory usage (sum of heap and native memory) exceeds its pod's limit, then the JVM process will be abruptly killed due to an out-of-memory error and the WebLogic container will consequently automatically restart due to a liveness probe failure.

+Oracle recommends setting minimum and maximum heap (or heap percentages) and at least a container memory request.

 {{% notice warning %}}
 If resource requests and resource limits are set too high, then your pods may not be scheduled due to lack of node resources, will unnecessarily use up CPU shared resources that could be used by other pods, or may prevent other pods from running.